damian-krychowski/vagrantegrate/README.md

 # vagrantegrate
-Prepare environment for your integration tests external components easily
+Prepare environment for your integration tests with external components easily